biosimulations/Biosimulations_utils/CONTRIBUTING.md

 ## Releasing and deploying new versions

-Contact [info@reproduciblebiomodels.org](mailto:info@reproduciblebiomodels.org) to request release and deployment of new changes.
+Contact [info@biosimulations.org](mailto:info@biosimulations.org) to request release and deployment of new changes.

 ## Reporting issues

-Please use [GitHub issues]() to report any issues to the development community.
+Please use [GitHub issues](https://github.com/biosimulations/Biosimulations_utils/issues) to report any issues to the development community.

 ## Getting help

-Please use [GitHub issues]() to post questions or contact the lead developers at [info@reproduciblebiomodels.org](mailto:info@reproduciblebiomodels.org).
+Please use [GitHub issues](https://github.com/biosimulations/Biosimulations_utils/issues) to post questions or contact the lead developers at [info@biosimulations.org](mailto:info@biosimulations.org).